EPA is terrorizing the diesel industry and destroying the environment.

 The diesel industry has been under attack by so-called environmental groups and the U.S. Environmental Protection Agency for years.
 Since 2003, the EPA has circumvented all legitimate policy and law makers in the U.S. and dictated into law costly changes to restrict emissions on diesel engines.
 The US EPA is terrorizing the diesel industry.

 These new policies have done more to hurt the environment than they have helped.
-It all started in 2003, forcing auto makers to add Exhaust Gas Recirculation (EGR) systems in an effort to make exhaust emissions cleaner.
+In an effort to make exhaust emissions cleaner, the EPA forced auto makers to add Exhaust Gas Recirculation (EGR) systems to diesel engines in 2003.
 The EGR systems may have reduced emissions but, at he same time, fuel mileage was also reduced by about 60%.
-A diesel powered pickup truck which was getting 22-24 MPG prior to the addition of the EGR systems was reduced to getting 13-16 MPG.
-What this means is, emissions were reduced but almost twice as much fuel was being burned so the net emissions stayed about the same.
+A diesel powered pickup truck used to get 22-24 MPG prior to the addition of the EGR systems.
+Those same trucks now get 13-16 MPG.
+What this means is, emissions were reduced but almost twice as much fuel was being burned.
+The environmental cost to pump, refine, and distribute twice as much fuel is disasterous to the environment.

 How this did more harm than good